tanmay-bhat/tanmay-bhat.github.io/content/posts/Monitor Gaming Laptop Using Grafana & OhmGraphite.md

 There’s no specific requirement to use Grafana’s new alerting.
 If you’d like to use your own AlertManager, you can easily write an alert config by referring to an example from **[Awesome Prometheus alerts](https://awesome-prometheus-alerts.grep.to/).**

-For notification configuration, use the **`<webhook_config>`** section and use the webhook from Grafana Oncall’s integration.
+For notification configuration, use the **`<webhook_config>`** section and use the webhook from Grafana OnCall’s integration.
 Here’s the [doc](https://prometheus.io/docs/alerting/latest/configuration/#webhook_config) for webhook config options for AlertManager.

-### Grafana Oncall
+### Grafana OnCall

-Configuring Grafana Oncall is fairly simple for Phone call alerts.
+Configuring Grafana OnCall is fairly simple for Phone call alerts.

 1. Create or verify the user which phone number on the Users section.
 Set the Default notification Method to : Phone